Electric Cars Pros and Cons

 It only takes one ride in a battery-powered car to understand the improved ride quality of an EV compared to a vehicle using a petroleum-powered internal combustion engine.
 An electric car is very quiet and very smooth.
 It makes most regular cars seem clunky and outdated.
 What surprises people more is the high torque (axle-twisting power) offered by EVs.
 Step on the accelerator and power is delivered immediately to the wheels, providing an exhilarating driving experience.

 Imagine never going to a gas station again.
 All you have to do is pull into your garage or driveway, reach over for a plug, and push it into the charging inlet.
 It’s very convenient and takes all of about 15 seconds.
-Wake up the next morning, and you have a car ready to go another 80 to 100 miles—or longer, depending on the model.
-That’s plenty for everybody except long-distance commuters.
-(This equation can be more difficult for people living in condos and apartments, but access to multi-family and workplace charging is improving everyday.)
+Wake up the next morning, and you have a car ready to go another 80 to 100 miles—or double that, depending on the model.
+That’s plenty for everybody except interstate travelers.
+(The charging task can be more difficult for people living in condos and apartments, but access to multi-family and workplace charging is improving everyday.)

 Cheaper to Operate